 I was teaching early childhood parenting classes at that time.
 My heart's desire was—and is—to make good things happen for children and the parents who love them.
 Yet with all my resources, I found very little to help me navigate our unthinkable new reality.
 No one could tell me how I was supposed to parent my daughter without her brother.

 I don't want it to be the same for you.
-I knew then that I had to do something—not just for my precious daughter, but for children like her and parents like me who are heartbroken after the death of a child.
+I knew then that I had to do something—not just for my precious daughter, but for children like her and for parents like me who are heartbroken.

 Bereaved parents need tremendous support.
-You've suffered "the worst loss" imaginable.
+The death of a child is "the worst loss" imaginable.
 And when your child leaves a grieving sibling, your heart is twice broken.
-I felt my daughter's loss even more deeply than my own.
+Mine was.
+I felt my daughter's loss so much more deeply than my own.

-My daughter's loss would never ever be okay.
+Her loss would never ever be okay.
 Yet I couldn’t change it.
-I simply had to make the best lemonade I possibly could.
-I had to figure out how to do the rest of our lives—how to help her cope with her loss, shine light into the void, and remake a meaning-full life around her altered identity.
+I would simply have to make the best lemonade I possibly could.
+So I had to figure out how to do the rest of our lives—how to help my child cope with her loss, shine light into the void and remake a meaning-full life around her altered identity.

-Parenting my sibling by heart to adulthood was my mission for 16 years.
-Today I better understand what I needed as a bereaved parent of a young child, what would have been helpful for me and for her, what may be helpful for you and your child.
-More than any particular thing anyone could have told me, it's about heart wisdom—and the Essential Messages that strengthen the parent-child bond.
+Parenting my SIBLING BY HEART to adulthood was my mission for 16 years.
+I understand better now what I needed as a bereaved parent of a young child, what would have been helpful for me and for her, what may be helpful for you and your child.
+It’s more about heart than any particular thing anyone could have told me.
+And the ESSENTIAL MESSAGES that strengthen the parent-child bond.

-The more I learn about others' journeys, the better I can help parents of grieving siblings.
+Each person's loss is unique.
+The more I learn about others' grief journeys, the better I can help parents of grieving children.
 If you are the parent of a child whose sibling died in childhood—or if your sibling died when you were a child—I would like to hear from you.
-Please contact me using the form below if you are willing to share your experience with me.
+If you are willing to share your experience with me, please contact me using the form below.